 5. Write Thank You and Appreciation Letters

-Letter writing is a great, practical way to get students writing as they can clearly understand the purpose of the writing.
-Students can write thank you letters to friends or long-distance family members for gifts, first responders for their service, or to their janitor for keeping their school looking great.
+Letter writing is a great, practical way to get students to write as they can clearly understand the purpose of the writing.
+Students can write thank you letters to friends or long-distance family members for gifts, to first responders for their service, or to their janitor for keeping their school looking great.

 6. Get Pen Pals